nlsy4/portfolio/README.md

 I bridged the gap between "who the audience is" and "where they live online" by:

 1️⃣ Segment Recreation

 Mapped existing brand personas into GWI (GlobalWebIndex) using complex attribute layering (demographics + lifestyle attitudes).

 2️⃣ Media Consumption Deep-Dive

-Analyzed 50+ touchpoints to identify high-affinity channels (Social, VOD, Podcasts, OOH) specifically for these segments.
+Analyzed media touchpoints to identify high-affinity channels (Social, VOD, Podcasts, OOH) specifically for these segments.

 3️⃣ "Day in the Life"

 Crafted a chronological touchpoint map showing how segments engage with media from morning till night, identifying the "golden hours" for engagement.

 4️⃣ Market Nuance Identification

 Isolated key differences in media behavior across different markets to ensure the global strategy worked at a local level.

 <b>🎯 The Results</b>